1/6/16 - 1/10/16

 This is a unique race among the runDisney offerings, and one of the few ways to experience some of Disney’s Animal Kingdom’s signature attractions at night.

 10/3/14 - 10/4/14 - This race will not be held in 2015.
-No reason was given, but speculation is that it's due to yet-unconfirmed construction of a possible Hollywood Studios expansion.
+No reason was given, but speculation is that it's due to planned construction of the Hollywood Studios expansion.

 Events this weekend will include The Twilight Zone Tower of Terror 10-Miler, a Family Fun Run 5K, Kids' Races and the Disney Villains Hollywood Bash post-race party!